SakshiRa/AWSApplication/README.md

 # AWSApplication

-AWS S3 Application with integration tests
+AWS S3 Application which uploads objects to S3 buckets and performs various CRUD operations.